 Students will:• Learn about the concept of keeping in touch.

-• Access prior knowledge and build background about language and communication.
+• Access prior knowledge and build background about different ways of communicating with others.

-Students will:• Demonstrate an understanding of keeping in touch as a set of different ways to use language.
+Students will:• Demonstrate an understanding of the concept of keeping in touch.

-• Extend oral vocabulary by speaking about the difference devices and forms of language use.
+• Extend oral vocabulary by speaking about personal experience with keeping in touch.

 Explain• Use the slideshow to review the key concept words.